 - Regular supervision

-- Access to a 24-hour telephone support service when a young person is staying with you.
+- Access to a 24-hour telephone support service when a young person is with them.

-You will also get paid £15 for each night a young person is staying with you to cover expenses.
+Volunteer Hosts receive £15 for each night a young person stays to cover expenses.

 A DBS check is needed to be a Volunteer Host which is funded by Surrey Family Service.